tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_conditional_logic.md

 In your alpha configuration file, specify the data source like this:

 ```
-data_source: data_amydoc_content_reuselpha
+data_source: data_alpha
 ```

 Then create a folder called \_data_alpha.

-For your beta configuratoin file, specify the data source like this:
+For your beta configuration file, specify the data source like this:

 ```
 data_source: data_beta